gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 As a starter, we choose the best representation of our geometries: Boats positions are points, we represent it as **Circle**.

 We choose to color the points according to the `Ship type` field values contained in the data.

-We fix radius of 4 pixels.
+We set the radius to a fixed 4 pixels.

 ![Customising 'Ship type' style](./images/ais_geometric_features_style.png)
 <p align="center" style="font-style: italic;" >